replication-pack/PatchTrack/README.md

 The above command will install all the required packages, set directories and unzip datasets for the smooth execution of the tool.
 Note: `PatchTrack` has been tested on `python >= 3.10`

-You can also install manually on `Ubuntu/Debian` or `MacOS X`, by runing the shell script in the `bin` directory.
+You can also install the OS-specific libraries manually on `Ubuntu/Debian` or `MacOS X`, by runing the shell script in the `bin` directory.

 ```bash
 cd bin/